 In this article, I would like to focus specifically on one application of CJM – Product Marketing.
 The 7 Fundamental Principles I’m about to share do not necessarily apply to other applications like Brand Management, Customer Lifecycle Management, Employee Engagement, Retail, or eCommerce applications but for Product Marketing campaigns in particular, these principles are fundamental to a successful CJM experience.

 1. Sales is the Goal – This sounds like common sense but it is still worth stating.
-This is the most fundamental principle because even if we have a seamless customer journey mapped out flawlessly with engaging, native content that is highly sharable, if it doesn’t eventually lead to a sale, it will be in vain.
+This is the most fundamental principle because even if we have a seamless customer journey mapped out flawlessly with engaging, native content that is highly shareable, if it doesn’t eventually lead to a sale, it will be in vain.

 2. Engagement is the Means – Since customers are quick to dismiss anything that looks like an advertisement, we must find ways to have significant engagements with our target customer.
 That is the means by which we will secure the sale.
 Every successful engagement is a jab that will lead to the right hook.